adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 Here are a few sanity checks you might consider running before you plunge into expensive optimization.

-- **Look for correct loss at chance performance.** Make sure you're getting the loss you expect when you initialize with small parameters.
+- Make sure you're getting the loss you expect when you initialize with small parameters.
 It's best to first check the data loss alone (so set regularization strength to zero).
 For example, for CIFAR-10 with a Softmax classifier we would expect the initial loss to be 2.302, because we expect a diffuse probability of 0.1 for each class (since there are 10 classes), and Softmax loss is the negative log probability of the correct class so: -ln(0.1) = 2.302.
-For The Weston Watkins SVM, we expect all desired margins to be violated (since all scores are approximately zero), and hence expect a loss of 9 (since margin is 1 for each wrong class).
 If you're not seeing these losses there might be issue with initialization.
-- As a second sanity check, increasing the regularization strength should increase the loss
+- As a second sanity check, increasing the regularization strength should increase the loss.
-- **Overfit a tiny subset of data**.
-Lastly and most importantly, before training on the full dataset try to train on a tiny portion (e.g. 20 examples) of your data and make sure you can achieve zero cost.
+- Lastly and most importantly, before training on the full dataset try to train on a tiny portion (e.g. 20 examples) of your data and make sure you can achieve zero cost.
 For this experiment it's also best to set regularization to zero, otherwise this can prevent you from getting zero cost.
 Unless you pass this sanity check with a small dataset it is not worth proceeding to the full dataset.
-Note that it may happen that you can overfit very small dataset but still have an incorrect implementation.
-For instance, if your datapoints' features are random due to some bug, then it will be possible to overfit your small training set but you will never notice any generalization when you fold it your full dataset.

 ### Babysitting the learning process